We’re not quite sure what’s scarier: actual spiders or the spider-like criminals hanging out on the dark web.

 Change your company login password as soon as you discover your compromised credentials.
 This will serve to protect your colleagues and employer from additional attacks.
 Next, you also need to go to the website where your identity was compromised and change the password there.
 This is where a tool like dark web scanning comes in handy to let you know what’s been stolen and where it may have been stolen from.

-Step #2: Get password manager
+Step #2: Get a password manager

-To prevent further thefts, install a password manager like V-Docs, Varay’s premier password management service or Lastpass that allows you to create complex passwords that you can easily access (and easily change) with just a few clicks.
+To prevent further thefts, install a password manager like V-Docs, Varay’s premier password management service, or Lastpass that allows you to create complex passwords that you can easily access (and easily change) with just a few clicks.

 Step #3: Protect your password

 Set up strict password practices that protect your password in the future.
 For example, don’t write your password down; use your password manager instead.
 Don’t share your passwords, either.
-Though it might be an inconvenience to your coworkers that you refuse to share your password, even for simple sites, the inconvenience it avoids in the long run is much greater.
+Though it might be an inconvenience to your coworkers that you refuse to share your password, even for simple sites, the inconvenience it avoids, in the long run, is much greater.

 If you or someone you know has been the victim of compromised credentials via the dark web, our team is standing by to help you through the recovery process.
 Contact Varay for more insights on what to do!